 The steep walls along the Rio Grande, and the vast (and often deadly) “badlands” above them, make a “Border Wall” here unnecessary, opponents say:

-“We’ve got a God-made barrier,” Sheriff Cleveland says.
+“We’ve got a God-made barrier,” Sheriff Cleveland argues.

 And lest you think Sheriff Cleveland is the only person advocating this, 46 Texas lawmakers recently signed a letter to Gov. Greg Abbott to halt the border wall in the area.